backpackcloud/sherlog-holmes/README.md

 # Sherlog Holmes

 Sherlog Holmes is an application that helps you dig into log files.
-It offers a command line that enables filtering and displaying entries, as well as a basic web chart for better visualization.
+It offers a command line that enables filtering and displaying entries, as well as a basic exporting functions and listening.

 Sherlog Holmes aims to solve the problem of ad-hoc troubleshooting and analysis operations.
 If you have some log files and need to get a better understanding of what's going on without having to toss them on indexing services and visualization tools, then Sherlog Holmes will probably suit you well.

 ## Pre requisites